College of Business Leadership

 Brittany A. Bailey is a strong believer in helping others and being of service to those in need.
 Her career for the past 37 years has been devoted to addressing issues of poverty, education, and Community Initiatives.
 With a Master’s degree in Urban Guidance/Counseling, Brittany has dedicated 33 years to the City of Norfolk, serving in several capabilities such as Human Services, Recreation and Neighborhood Preservation.
 Her last position with the City of Norfolk was Facilities Manager, managing three neighborhood service centers working with civic leagues, crime prevention, and City Manager’s Taskforce.

-Before coming to the University of Mary Washington, Brittany worked the last four years at George Mason University as an Administrative Specialist in New Student and Family Programs, working with professional staff and students assisting in the planning and logistics for orientation and family programs.
+Before coming to the University of Mary Washington, Brittany worked for the last four years at George Mason University as an Administrative Specialist in New Student and Family Programs, working with professional staff and students, assisting in the planning and logistics for orientation and family programs.

 Director, Small Business Development Center – Susan Ball